TZstatsADS/Fall2020-Project3-group2/README.md

   + Zhenglei Chen: developed baseline classification model GBM and presented project 3.
 Participated in every stage of the proejct's discussion.
   + Mingzhi Zhang: Implemented XGBoost model with different methods to deal with imbalanced training data, including re-weighting method and re-sampling method with SMOTE.
 Fine-tuned the XGBoost model using cross-validation.
 Prepared the code for the in-class testing.
 Participated in every stage of the proejct's discussion.
   + Luyao Sun: involved in every stage of the project's development and discussion, constructed Random Forest model, tuning the hyperparameter, cross validation and integrated the model into main_rf file.
   + Mina Jiang: developed the K Nearest Neighbors model and implemented related procedures such as cross validation for finding the best parameter and outputting the corresponding results.
 Contributed to analysis of the disadvantages of this model during the stage of presentation preparation.
+Paticipated in every discussion stage.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.